-As has been mentioned Emperor Nero’s early period of rule was relatively enlightened yet the major difficulty continued to be his domineering mother Agrippina Minor who wouldn’t accept letting go of her own ambition and did everything to hold on to power such as threatening to shift her support to Britannicus, Claudius’ natural son and supporting Nero’s first wife Octavia amongst others who were unhappy with Nero.
+As has been mentioned in past articles, Emperor Nero’s early period of rule was relatively enlightened, yet the major difficulty continued to be his domineering mother Agrippina Minor.
+Agrippina wouldn’t accept to letting go of her own ambition and did everything to hold on to power; this included threatening to shift her support to Britannicus, Claudius’ natural son or supporting Nero’s first wife Octavia amongst others who were unhappy with Nero.
 Not surprisingly these threats to his power were removed: Britannicus was assassinated shortly after Nero’s rise to power (poisoned at dinner in front of everyone) whilst Octavia was exiled and eventually driven to suicide.
 It is likely that these actions were taken, at least in part with Seneca’s support.

-Nero’s mother Agrippina was rather harder to eliminate in spite of having her private German guards removed, continuously besieged by made up lawsuits and according to Suetonius had evaded three attempts at poisoning thanks to the regular antidotes she drank.
+Nero’s mother Agrippina was rather harder to eliminate; in spite of having her private German guards removed, continuously besieged by made-up lawsuits.
+According to the writer Suetonius she evaded three attempts at poisoning thanks to the regular antidotes she drank.
 She even foiled some trumped up charges accusing her of having plotted against her own son’s life.
 The false testimony was provided by freedmen belonging to one of Agrippina’s old friends now become a political enemy, but the attempt was foiled, the accusers were put to justice whilst Agrippina gathered her belongings and retired to the coast.

 Within this period Nero was growing bolder and more sure of himself for numerous reasons:

 He had easily managed to assassinate people who stood in his way with no significant ill effects